miv51/Custom-Cpp-Stack/include/README.md

 ```

 #### Websocket Utilities
 This module is used to listen for updates from data streams.
-It is a basic implementation of [The Websocket Protocol](https://datatracker.ietf.org/doc/html/rfc6455) that does not handle continuation frames - since there shouldn't be any for this user case.
+It is a basic implementation of [The Websocket Protocol](https://datatracker.ietf.org/doc/html/rfc6455) that does not handle continuation frames - since there shouldn't be any for my current user cases.
 Non-blocking I/O is also supported; in that case, when <code/> websocket::recv </code> is called, it will return immediately if it receives no frame header and will read the full message before returning otherwise.
 If it is a blocking socket, it will return once it has recieved a message. <br>

 <code/>single_ws_blocking.cpp</code> and <code/>multiple_ws_non_blocking.cpp</code> contain an example of printing messages from a single blocking websocket and multiple non-blocking websockets respectively.
 Both of these examples use the yahoo finance data stream which sends proto-buffered messages, and these messages are not readable in the form that they are sent so if you decide to test those two examples then expect that.